cmosig/python-profile-column/README.md

 # python-profile-column

-vim plugin to display the kernprof profile results in the sign column
+Vim plugin to display the [kernprof](https://github.com/rkern/line_profiler) profile results in the sign-column.

 # Installations